argo/argo/README.md

 * Modular using handlers for request and response pipelines.
 * Extensible using a package system.

-Argo as an API server:
+As an API server:

 * Route requests to handlers.
 * Separate resources into modules.

-Argo as an API reverse proxy:
+As a reverse proxy:

 * Route requests to backend servers.
 * Transform HTTP messages on the fly.
 * Add OAuth 2.0 support to an existing API.
 * Create a RESTful API façade over legacy systems.

-On the Roadmap:

-* HTTP Caching Support
-* Collapsed Forwarding
-* Parameterized Routing
-* Rate Limiting

-## Example
+## Examples

-Adding Cross-Origin Resource Sharing
+### Adding Cross-Origin Resource Sharing

+Setup the server:

 ```javascript
 var argo = require('argo-server');